godotengine/godot-docs/classes/class_orientedpathfollow.rst

 | *Getter* | get_cubic_interpolation()      |
 +----------+--------------------------------+

-If ``true`` the position between two cached points is interpolated cubically, and linearly otherwise.
+If ``true``, the position between two cached points is interpolated cubically, and linearly otherwise.

 The points along the :ref:`Curve3D<class_Curve3D>` of the :ref:`Path<class_Path>` are precomputed before use, for faster calculations.
 The point at the requested offset is then calculated interpolating between two adjacent cached points.
 This may present a problem if the curve makes sharp turns, as the cached points may not follow the curve closely enough.